What is COPRA?

 So COPRA is still at Image Comics?

 In 2019, I moved the entire publishing leg of COPRA over to Image so I can concentrate on writing & drawing & fully producing the actual comic book.
 I go over the decision for the move in detail in the 7th and final Copra HOW TO installment.
 (Scroll all the way to the bottom of this post.)
-As of 2020 (noted in the Update at the top the the page) I returned to self-publishing the single issues of COPRA while Image continues to publish the collections and the digital issues, except for the digital Copra Versus mini-series; that’s still under Copra Press.
+In 2020, I returned to self-publishing the single issues of COPRA while Image continues to publish the collections and the digital issues.

 Say I wanted single issues, where do I get them?